 “Fish Right aims to support its partners to effectively manage fisheries through an ecosystems approach.
 As the program team worked through the crafting of different partnership strategies, the influence of the various commodities, processes, and players in the supply chain became apparent,” said Nygiel Armada, Chief of Party, USAID Fish Right Program.

-Resonance and Sustainable Fisheries Partnership (SFP), along with Path Foundation Philippines Inc., NGOs for Fisheries Reform, and Silliman University, are actively recruiting large buyers and fishers’ associations for the pilot phase of the Juan Catch marketplace, which will commence in May 2021.
-The team will test and use feedback from the participants to iterate the platform’s usability and functionality over the following three to four months before formally launching the marketplace.
+Resonance and Sustainable Fisheries Partnership (SFP), along with Path Foundation Philippines Inc., NGOs for Fisheries Reform, and Silliman University, are actively recruiting large buyers and fishers’ associations for the pilot phase of the Juan Catch marketplace.
+The team will test and use feedback from the participants to iterate the platform’s usability and functionality before formally launching the marketplace.